Had anyone told me that I would be party to building a website about me, I would have told them they were expletive deleting crazy.

 From that conversation, I had no idea Mr. Baer was writing his book in a way to make the case that I was a spy.
 In fact, I even invited him to visit us here, were he ever on the East Coast.

-The past year has been largely taken up by coping with this book, the legal ramifications, and working with a large number of former intelligence officers to write, get cleared and publish reviews and studies which effectively demolish the book at a substantive level.
+The past years have been largely taken up by coping with this book, the legal ramifications, and working with a large number of former intelligence officers to write, get cleared and publish reviews and studies which effectively demolish the book at a substantive level.

 At the beginning when Cindy Kwitchoff and I talked, she said you must have a website.
 When I reacted rather negatively to that idea, she explained that unless you get your story out there, whenever someone searches your name on the internet in the future, search results will show only stories about the book saying you’re a spy.